 - Use text formatting such as bold type and bulleted lists to draw attention to due dates and key points.

 - Include only the details that matter to your audience.
 (People will reply to your message if they want more information or have questions.)

 4. Choose Your Words Carefully

-For example, you wouldn’t want to provide feedback on a creative piece via email and tell someone you “hate” or “dislike” their work.
+For example, you wouldn’t want to tell someone in an email that you “hate” or “dislike” the work they did on a creative piece.
 Why?
 Because those words can feel personal.
-Instead, you’d want to tell them how you imagined the creative differently and provide detail of what you had imagined.
-While corporate emails are for work, real people with real feelings are attached to that work.
+Instead, you could write that you had imagined the creative differently and provide a few details of what you had in mind.

 5. Put in the Time

-With something you may do multiple times a day, you might wonder how complex can writing one email really be?
-While emails are intended to feel a bit more casual than a formal paper or proposal, they should be written with care.
-Taking two or three minutes to proof and reread your email can make a big difference in your work life.
+While emails are intended to feel a bit more casual than a formal paper or proposal, they should still be written with just as much care.
+Taking two or three minutes to proof and reread your email can make a big difference.

 - Know Your Audience